hannahbarkley/reefbudgetR/README.md

 benthic, urchin, and parrotfish census data and calculate carbonate production and erosion.
 See
 <https://www.fisheries.noaa.gov/inport/item/67804> for additional
-metadata associated with this R package.
+metadata and data associated with this R package.

 This repository is a scientific product and is not official communication of the National Oceanic and Atmospheric Administration, or